lowspin/Make-Your-App-Material/README.md

 # Project Details
 You will improve an app for this project:

-XYZ Reader: A mock RSS feed reader featuring banner photos and headlines.
-[Original code](https://github.com/udacity/xyz-reader-starter-code).
+XYZ Reader: A mock RSS feed reader featuring banner photos and headlines ([Original code](https://github.com/udacity/xyz-reader-starter-code)).

 The app is currently functional, and work in most cases for most users.